- The International Kitchen

 Select Your Trip Details

-The Azores are an archipelago of nine volcanic islands which comprise one of two autonomous regions in Portugal, together with Madeira to the South.
-Located just under 900 miles west of mainland Portugal, the region is known for its mild climate, agriculture, and hot springs.
+The Azores are an archipelago of nine volcanic islands in the Atlantic Ocean, forming one of Portugal’s two autonomous regions alongside Madeira.
+Located nearly 900 miles west of mainland Portugal, these islands are known for their mild climate, fertile land, and dramatic landscapes shaped by volcanic soil, hot springs, and lush greenery — an incredible natural setting for a true Azores food tour.

 Highlights of Your Azores Culinary Tour